Texas A&M University Libraries: Services

 The library provides a number of services to support the teaching and research needs of Texas A&M students and faculty.
 The Evans Library Annex and the West Campus Library are open 24/5 to meet the needs of students who increasingly stay late to do research and reading for their classes, as well as work on projects.
-The Library Annex opens at 9:00 AM on Sunday and closes at 9:00 PM on Friday, while West Campus Library opens at 1:00 PM on Sunday and stays open until 5:00 PM on Friday.
-Wireless access is available in every library, and laptop computers and netbooks can be checked out for use inside or outside of the library.

 Get It For Me/Document Delivery

 Get It For Me! offers a campus-wide document delivery service which allows patrons to request items from either the Texas A&M Libraries or a lending library.
 The service will provide electronic copies of articles, journals, or book chapters (up to 50 pages) for students, staff, and faculty.
 Get It For Me! can also be used to request that staff retrieve a book owned by the Texas A&M Libraries and place for patron pick-up at any of the libraries in the system.